Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Estimated hiking time: 6 h 20 min

-Distance of path: 12.3 km
+Distance of path: 14.3 km

 Access to the starting point:

 Exit Ljubljana – Jesenice highway at Lesce and then drive in the Bled direction and further to Bohinjska Bistrica.
 Just before Bohinjska Bistrica, take a right turn at Bitnje village up to Pokljuka.
-The road will arrive at the Upper Bohinj valley, where you will continue to the left at the crossroads in the direction of Srednja vas.
-You will be able to notice the road signs for Uskovnica, leading you right on the road and guiding you to the parking spot ‘’Lom’’.
+The road will arrive at the Upper Bohinj Valley, where you will continue to the left at the crossroads in the direction of Srednja vas.
+You will be able to notice the road signs for Uskovnica, leading you right on the road and guiding you to the parking spot ‘’Lom’’.>

 Route description: